• Home

 Veterans ID Card Benefits

-The VIC will enable veterans to provide proof of service online and at government and private businesses without the need to carry around DD214 papers.
+The VIC will enable veterans to provide proof of service online and at government or private businesses without the need to carry around DD214 papers.
 This will allow veterans to easily access the many benefits that federal, state and local government institutions provide.
-Additionally, veterans can now more easily obtain veterans discounts that many online and brick and mortar stores provide
+Additionally, veterans can now more easily obtain veterans discounts that many online and brick-and-mortar stores provide

 Who Qualifies For A Veterans Identification Card (VIC)?